-NRAs were of the view that the availability of a range of service providers that provide accessible services is of high importance with respect to equivalent choice; this is illustrated in figure 4.
+NRAs are of the view that the availability of a range of service providers that provide accessible services is of high importance with respect to equivalent choice; this is illustrated in figure 4.

-Figure 4: What is the most important factor with respect assessing to equivalent choice? - range of service providers with accessible services
+Figure 4: What is the most important factor with respect to assessing equivalent choice? - Range of service providers with accessible services